kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

  0.0
 ```

-In this case, the `=` operation mutates the index of the LHS, in this case the first index of the object bound by the `x` label.
+Here, the equals operation changes the value at the specified index of the LHS, and in this case that is the first index of the object bound by the `x` label.

-Mutation can also occur when the LHS is of the form `obj.field`.
+There's another case where the equals operation does a mutation, and that is when you use the object notation in the LHS, i.e. `object.field`.

-In this case, only the `field` is reassigned but the `obj` is mutated.
+In Julia, you can create `struct` objects that have fields, and you can get the value of a field by using the `object.field`:

 ```julia
 julia> mutable struct Book